resilientscale/cg-customer-broker/simple-service-broker/README.md

 ### Using the Same Broker in Another Space

 You can use the same broker in another space without redeploying it.
-You can simple register the same broker in another space using `cf create-service-broker`.
+You can simply register the same broker in another space using `cf create-service-broker`.

 Because of the limitation on broker names documented [above](#space-scoped-broker-names), you will need to provide a unique name to the `cf create-service-broker` command.
 However, if you follow the recommended workaround of adding the org and space, it should all work for you.